Guidance on School Routine and Expectations

-The children are expected to be increasingly independent over their time at St Michael’s Junior, so we ask that parents encourage their children to walk onto school and on to the playground by themselves in the morning.
-Obviously, when a Year 3 child joins the school in September they may not be ready to do this so parents may like to accompany their child during the first two weeks until the child is more settled.
+The children are expected to be increasingly independent over their time at St Michael’s Junior, so we ask that parents encourage their children to walk into school and on to the playground by themselves in the morning.

 START OF SCHOOL

-A bell sounds at 8.45am and children sensibly walk into school, hang up their coats and enter the class.
-Early work is on the screen and children get straight on with this after they have signed up their choice for school lunch.
-All children must be in school by 8.55am for the start of lessons.
+A bell sounds at 8.30am and the children are allowed on to the playground.
+Another bell sounds at 8.45am and children sensibly walk into school, hang up their coats and enter the class.
+The children will get straight on with their work as the teacher calls the register.
+All children must be in school by 8.45am for the start of lessons.

 END OF SCHOOL

 Many parents like to agree a meeting place after school so that their child knows exactly where to find their parent.
 It gets busy at the end of the day with so many parents and children!
 As children get older many parents allow their child to walk home.

 Parents are requested to walk to school rather than drive as traffic outside of the school is problematic.